giorgiagandolfi/DNA-RNA_Dynamics/Final_Report/Report_DRD2.md

 lines(d_mean_of_M_dsset, col="green")
 ```

-The denisty distributions of beta and M values are almost overlapping in the two groups (orange lines refer to WT while green lines to DS).
-As it can be seen, the range of beta values is between 0 and 1 (bimodal distirbution) while the range of M values is between minus infinite and plus infinite, so any real number.
+The density distributions of beta and M values are almost overlapping in the two groups (orange lines refer to WT while green lines to DS).
+As it can be seen, the range of beta values is between 0 and 1 (bimodal distribution) while the range of M values is between minus infinite and plus infinite, so any real number.

 ![plots](https://github.com/giorgiagandolfi/DNA-RNA_Dynamics/blob/master/beta_m_ds_vs_wt.png)
 ![overlapping plots](https://github.com/giorgiagandolfi/DNA-RNA_Dynamics/blob/master/beta%20values%20and%20m%20values%20green%20and%20orange.png)